-During 2021/22 $\pounds 5.015$ million was charged to the Housing Revenue Account for impairment and revaluation losses where there had either been a general fall in the value of the asset or whereby the Council incurred spend on assets for which the value of that expenditure did not lead to a pound for pound increase in that asset.
-Previous revaluation losses of $\pounds 0.182$ million on non dwelling land and buildings were reversed (in 2020/21 none were reversed).
+During 2022/23 £6.515million was charged to the Housing Revenue Account for impairment and revaluation losses where there had either been a general fall in the value of the asset or whereby the Council incurred spend on assets for which the value of that expenditure did not lead to a pound for pound increase in that asset.
+No previous revaluation losses on non dwelling land and buildings were reversed (in 2021/22 losses of £0.182million were reversed).